Skip to content

 Overview

-A lightweight library for reading and writing byte buffers.
+A lightweight library for reading and writing binary buffers.
 Although originally designed to work with Channels and part of the same project, it has no dependency on it and can be used independently.

 Design